MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/sofs-bare-metal.md

 1. Locate a driver package that you want to add to the library.
-2. In the library share that is located on the library server associated with the group where you want to deploy the physical computers, create a folder to store the drivers and then copy the driver package to the folder.
+2. In the library share that is located on the library server associated with the group where you want to deploy the physical computers, create a folder to store the drivers and copy the driver package to the folder.
 3. We strongly recommend that you create a separate folder for each driver package, and that you don't mix resources in the driver folders.
 If you include other library resources such as .iso images, .vhd files, or scripts with an .inf file name extension in the same folder, the VMM library server won't discover those resources.
 Also, when you delete an .inf driver package from the library, VMM deletes the entire folder where the driver .inf file resides.
-4. In the VMM console > **Library** > **Library Servers**, expand the library server where the share is located, select and hold the share, and then select **Refresh**.
+4. In the VMM console > **Library** > **Library Servers**, expand the library server where the share is located, right-click the share, and select **Refresh**.
 After the library refreshes, the folder should appear.
 5. Assign tags if required.
 In **Library**, expand the folder that you created to store the drivers, and select the folder that contains the driver package.
-6. In the **Physical Library Objects**, select and hold the driver .inf file and then select **Properties**.
+6. In the **Physical Library Objects**, select and hold the driver .inf file and select **Properties**.
 7. In the **Driver File Name Properties** > **Custom tags**, enter custom tags separated by a semicolon, or select **Select** to assign available tags or to create and assign new ones.
-If you select **Select**, and then select **New Tag**, you can change the name of the tag after you select **OK**.
+If you select **Select** and then select **New Tag**, you can change the name of the tag after you select **OK**.
 For example, if you added a network adapter driver file, you could create a tag that is named ServerModel NetworkAdapterModel, where ServerModel is the server model and NetworkAdapterModel is the network adapter model.

 ## Create a physical computer profile

 Before you start, determine whether the physical computers use Extensible Firmware Interface (EFI) or BIOS.
 If you've both, create a separate profile for each type.

 1. Select **Library** > **Home** > **Create** > **Physical Computer Profile**.
-2. In the **New Physical Computer Profiles Wizard** > **Profile Description**, type in a name and description and select **VM host**.
+2. In the **New Physical Computer Profiles Wizard** > **Profile Description**, enter a name and description and select **VM host**.
 3. In **OS Image** > **Virtual hard disk file** > **Browse**, select the generalized virtual hard disk that you added to the library share.
 By default, if the disk is dynamic, VMM converts it to a fixed disk during host deployment.
 We recommend that for production servers, you use a fixed disk to increase performance and help protect user data.
 4. In **Hardware Configuration** > **Management NIC**, select the network adapter you'll use to communicate with VMM and whether to use DHCP or a static address.
 If you want to use Consistent Device Naming (CDN) for the adapter or configure logical switches and ports, select **Physical Properties**.
 Select **Add** to add the adapter.
 5. In **Disk**, specify the partitioning scheme for the first disk.
 You can use GPT if the physical computer profile is EFI.
 In **Partition Information**, select the volume label, whether to use all the remaining free space or a specific size, and whether to designate the partition as the boot partition.
 You can also add a new disk or partition.
 During deployment, VMM will copy the virtual hard disk file to the boot partition and automatically create a system partition on the same disk.
 6. In **Driver filter**, filter the drivers that will be applied to the operating system during host deployment.
 You can filter by Plug and Play ID or by specific tags.
 If you select to filter drivers with matching tags, ensure that you've added driver files to the library and assigned the  corresponding tags.
 7. In **OS Configuration**, specify the domain that the Hyper-V host or cluster should join, and specify the local admin credentials and identity information.
 Add the product key for installation, and set the time zone.
 In GUIRunOnce, you can specify one or more commands that will run when the user signs in to the Hyper-V host for the first time.
 8. In **Host Settings**, specify the path of the host to store the files that are associated with virtual machines placed on the host.
 Don't specify drive C because it's not available for placement.
 If you don't specify a path, VMM placement will determine the most suitable location.
 9. In **Summary**, verify the settings.
-Wait until Jobs shows a status of completed, and then verify the profile in **Library** > **Profiles** > **Physical Computer Profiles**.
+Wait until Jobs shows a status of completed, and verify the profile in **Library** > **Profiles** > **Physical Computer Profiles**.

 ## Provision a Scale-Out File Server cluster from bare metal